tzfun/vue-web-terminal/docs/README.md

   - title: Vue2 & Vue3
     details: In order to be compatible with more application scenarios, the plug-in supports both Vue2 and Vue3!

-footer: Apache 2.0 Licensed | Copyright © 2018-present VuePress Community
+footer: Apache 2.0 Licensed | Copyright © 2022-present beifengtz | Powered by VuePress
 ---